 Sought after as a chamber musician, in 2015 Amy attended Open Chamber Music at IMS Prussia Cove collaborating with Elisabeth Leonskaja, and in 2016 toured California with Camerata Pacifica.
 She has taken part in festivals across Europe, including Pärnu, Tbilisi and Galway, collaborating with Aleksander Madzar, Nicholas Daniel, Radovan Vlatkovic, Natalia Gutman, Guy Johnston and the Chilingirian Quartet, among others.

 Engagements this season include concertos with the Arch Sinfonia and Maidstone Symphony Orchestra.
-Amy returns to Wigmore Hall and the Tbilisi Festival and performs with Chen Halevi at the Mizmorim Festival in Basel, and Olivier Stankiewicz and Tom Poster in Brighton.
+Amy returns to Wigmore Hall, takes part in the Tbilisi, West Cork Music and Ryedale Festivals, performs with Chen Halevi at the Mizmorim Festival in Basel and gives a recital with Olivier Stankiewicz and Tom Poster in Brighton.
 She is a member of Ensemble 360 and appears as guest principal with leading orchestras throughout Europe including the Mahler Chamber Orchestra.